mrkschan/html-resume/README.md

 `js/scripts.js` "Content Layout" section.
 Other styles besides of layout are defined in `css/style.css` following the HTML5 Boilerplate guidelines.

-Another objective of this stuff is to try putting the technologies / tech-buzz (which I just lazily call them tech. toys) that someone is familiar in into a "toy cloud" (indeed something just like a tag cloud).
-In contrast to listing them one by one, a "toy cloud" would clearly show the expertise.
+~~Another objective of this stuff is to try putting the technologies / tech-buzz (which I just lazily call them tech. toys) that someone is familiar in into a "toy cloud" (indeed something just like a tag cloud).
+In contrast to listing them one by one, a "toy cloud" would clearly show the expertise.~~ edit: 20121203

 If you would like to add your own section, just copy-n-paste any <section> in the <article> block and start work on it :)